fugatto/fugatto.github.io/index.md

   </div>
 </div>

 _Fugatto_ is a framework for audio synthesis and transformation given text instructions and optional audio inputs.
-The framework includes the Fugatto model itself, the generative model, a dataset creation technique that exploits relationships between audio and text, and a method for controlling and composing instructions, including from different models, called ComposeableART.
+The framework includes the generative model _Fugatto_, a dataset creation technique that exploits relationships between audio and text, and a method for controlling and composing instructions, including from different models, called ComposeableART.

 We envision _Fugatto_ as a tool for creatives, empowering them to quickly bring their sonic fantasies and unheard sounds to life—an instrument for imagination, not a replacement for creativity.